OfficeDev/VBA-content/VBA/Excel-VBA/articles/worksheetfunction-forecast_ets_stat-method-excel.md

 ## Remarks

  It isn't necessary to sort the timeline ( _Arg2_), because **Forecast_ETS_STAT** sorts it implicitly for calculations.
-If **Forecast_ETS_STAT** can't identify a constant step in the timeline, it returns runtime error ?1004?.
+If **Forecast_ETS_STAT** can't identify a constant step in the timeline, it returns runtime error '1004'.
 If the timeline contains duplicate values, **Forecast_ETS_STAT** also returns an error.
 If the ranges of the timeline and values aren't all of the same size, **Forecast_ETS_STAT** returns runtime error ?1004?.

 The statistic_type parameter ( _Arg3_) indicates which statistic is requested by this function.
 The following optional statistics can be returned:

 - **Alpha parameter** of ETS algorithm.
-Returns the base value parameter?a higher value gives more weight to recent data points.
+Returns the base value parameter - a higher value gives more weight to recent data points.

 - **Beta** parameter of ETS algorithm.
-Returns the trend value parameter?a higher value gives more weight to the recent trend.
+Returns the trend value parameter - a higher value gives more weight to the recent trend.

 - **Gamma** parameter of ETS algorithm.
-Returns the trend value parameter?a higher value gives more weight to the recent trend.
+Returns the trend value parameter - a higher value gives more weight to the recent trend.

 - **MASE** metric.
-Returns the mean absolute scaled error metric?a measure of the accuracy of forecasts.
+Returns the mean absolute scaled error metric - a measure of the accuracy of forecasts.

 - **SMAPE** metric.
-Returns the symmetric mean absolute percentage error metric?an accuracy measure based on percentage errors.
+Returns the symmetric mean absolute percentage error metric - an accuracy measure based on percentage errors.

 - **MAE** metric.
-Returns the symmetric mean absolute percentage error metric?an accuracy measure based on percentage errors.
+Returns the symmetric mean absolute percentage error metric - an accuracy measure based on percentage errors.

 - **RMSE** metric.
-Returns the root mean squared error metric?a measure of the differences between predicted and observed values.
+Returns the root mean squared error metric - a measure of the differences between predicted and observed values.

-- **Step size detected** .?
+- **Step size detected**.
 Returns the step size detected in the historical timeline.

 A confidence interval ( _Arg4_) of 95% means that 95% of future points are expected to fall within this radius from the result [Forecast_ETS](worksheetfunction-forecast_ets-method-excel.md) forecasted (with normal distribution).
 Using confidence intervals can help you grasp the accuracy of the predicted model.
 A smaller interval implies more confidence in the prediction for this specific point.